gatsbyjs/gatsby/docs/docs/reference/routing/file-system-route-api.md

 #### Splat routes

 Gatsby also supports _splat_ (or wildcard) routes, which are routes that will match _anything_ after the splat.
 These are less common, but still have use cases.
+Use three periods in square brackets (`[...]`) in a file path to mark a page as a splat route.

 As an example, suppose that you are rendering images from [S3](/docs/how-to/previews-deploys-hosting/deploying-to-s3-cloudfront/) and the URL is actually the key to the asset in AWS.
 Here is how you might create your file: